 With its large size, it’s definitely a statement piece, but thankfully, it’s really good-looking.
 All-white, it looks very modern, and the curvaceous build gives it a space-age quality.
 It’s just plain cool.
 And as the plants grow, it becomes a living sculpture that’s definitely worth showing off.

-What Can You Grow?
+What Can You Grow in The Farmstand?

 You can take a quiz on the website to get a personalized seedling plan based on where you’re growing (indoor, outdoor, shady, sunny, etc.) and where you live (your growing zone).
 I’m using the 24-plant system indoors, and I let Lettuce Grow pick the pre-sprouted, ready-to-plant seedlings for me from among their 200+ plants.